Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 ![Perceive Interpret Assess Act](https://togohogo1.github.io/Student-Engineer-Portfolio-and-Handbook/assets/handbook/piaa.png)

 <sup><b>Figure 2.</b> Visual representation adaptation of the  PIAA model taken from <a href="">[3]</a></sup>

+#### Components
+There are 4 components of the PIAA model:
+1. Perceive: Comes from the five senses
+2. Interpret: Process the multisensory information and reflect on the meaning
+3. Assess: Choose a meaning that best suits the situation and gives a desireable outcome for the perceiver
+4. Act: Not taken on impulse, but after careful consideration

+#### My Experiences
+PIAA is used during Praxis II stakeholder interactions.
+For the TTL RFP, my team needed to find an engineering opportunity.
+We also wanted to avoid being disrespectful or sound dismissive to stakeholders when asking questions after making observation.

+#### When to Use
+Anywhere.
+Engineering is full of instances where decisions need to be made.
+The goal is to make informed decisions rather than impulse decisions.

 ## References [ꜛ](#table-of-contents)
 ---